vs2311/vs2311/README.md

 🎓 B.Tech (Electronics and Communication Engineering) student at **IIT (ISM) Dhanbad**.
 💻 Interested in **Web Development and Software Engineering**.
 📈 Actively building projects and solving algorithmic problems to strengthen core CS fundamentals.

-### 🧠 Competitive Programming
-Regularly solving problems on platforms like **LeetCode, Codeforces, and CodeChef** to improve problem-solving and algorithmic thinking
 ---
 ## Let’s Connect
 <p align="left">